reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

       new double[] {3.14, 12.56, 28.27, 50.26, 78.53}, result.toArray(), 0.01);
 }
 ```

 The test sets a temperature in Celsius, converts it to Fahrenheit using a `DoubleConsumer`, and asserts the result.
 It then calculates circle areas based on radii using a `BiConsumer`, streaming the results to a `DoubleStream`. `mapMultiToDouble()` applies a `BiConsumer` to each element of a stream, generating `double` values, and then flattens them into a `DoubleStream`.

 ### ObjIntConsumer

-**The `ObjIntConsumer` an operation that accepts an object-valued and a int-valued argument, and returns no result.**
+**The `ObjIntConsumer` an operation that accepts an object-valued and an int-valued argument, and returns no result.**

 ```java
 @FunctionalInterface
 public interface ObjIntConsumer<T> {
   void accept(T t, int value);
 }
 ```

 `ObjIntConsumer` interface is a special type of `BiConsumer`.
 Unlike most other functional interfaces, `ObjIntConsumer` is designed to work by directly changing the input.
 Its functional method is `accept(Object, int)`.

 Let's now check how to use `ObjIntConsumer`:

 ```java
 @Test
 void objIntConsumer() {